 “Monoliths are the future because the problem people are trying to solve with microservices doesn’t really line up with reality,” Hightower wrote in his own blog post.
 A company lacking coding discipline that ends up with a disaster of a codebase may see microservices as an answer, but in reality, it is just trading class instantiation for function calls.
 “They’re initiating things and throwing it over a network and hoping that it comes back,” Hightower writes.

 For the podcast of the week, we discuss TNS London Correspondent Jennifer Riggins’ interview with Mary Thengvall, over the value — and how to measure the value — of developer relations.
 We also discuss how Tricentis tools could have been used to prevent the app failure that led to the U.S. Democratic Iowa Caucus disaster, eBay’s performance-improvement tweaks, Microsoft’s new Dapr distributed computing architecture, Humio’s advice for migrating to the cloud, and a recent Istio service mesh bug unearthed by Aspen Mesh.

 TNS editorial and marketing director Libby Clark hosted this episode, alongside founder and publisher Alex Williams.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Tricentis, Hightower.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Tricentis, Hightower.